spacetelescope/niriss_ghost/README.rst

 - --o: Output directory.
 Default is set to the working directory.
 - --f_mirage: Is the input image created by Mirage?
 If not (i.e. on-sky data), set this False.
 - --keyword_flux: Column name for flux in ``catalog``.
 Default is source_sum (one that comes with photutils.).
 - --f_tweak_imaege2: Change DQ arrays of the positions of the detected ghosts.
+You need the segmentation map of the provided catalog (_seg.fits).
+- --segmap: Segmentation map of the provided catalog, if f_tweak_imaege2==True.
+(Default: image.replace('.fits', '_seg.fits'))

 Determine ghost axis point (GAP) coordinates based on a calibrated image (i.e. _i2d.fits from the JWST pipeline).

 .. code-block:: bash